axeltlarsson/receptdatabasen/README.md

 **Warning: no authentication is provided in the app - use HTTP Basic Auth in your web server config**

 ## Docker-compose setup
 The default configuration is for development.
+It uses [./nginx.conf](./nginx.conf).

 `docker-compose up`